zul00/dotfiles/README.md

 Dotfiles for my machine + some helpful scripts.

 ## Deployment
 Dotfiles and scripts are deployed using `stow`.
-It is possible that there is conflict there is an existing dotfiles.
+There may be a conflict if there are existing configuration files.
 Solve accordingly.

 ```
 ./deploy.sh